Lal Communist Party Hind Union: Aftermath

 To join CPI, ex-Lal Communist Party members had to apply for membership and author a written confession of self-criticism.
 Whilst the majority of ex-Lal Communist Party members joined CPI (both in the leadership and grassroots), hundreds of ex-Lal Communist Party members were denied entry into CPI (including Baba Bujha Singh).
-Amongst the people that did not join CPI, some went into dacoitry or religious asceticism.
+Amongst the people that did not join CPI, some went into dacoity or religious asceticism.

 Within CPI the former Lal Communist Party members continued to act as a faction of its own for some time.
 However, the ex-Lal Communist Party faction was gradually marginalised by the right-wing tendency in the party leadership.
 But when CPI was divided in 1964, many former Lal Communist Party cadres stayed with the right-wing CPI.
 In particular Teja Singh Swatantra continued to be an important leader inside CPI.
 In the Sangrur, Patiala and Bhatinda districts many former Lal Communist Party activists stayed in CPI.
 The militant struggles of the Lal Communist Party provided a legacy of the Naxalite movement.
 Some former Lal Communist Party cadres joined the Naxalites (such as Baba Bujha Singh) and the epicentres of Punjabi Naxalite activity tended to be the former strongholds of the Lal Communist Party.